paritytech/capi/Readme.md

 ## Command Line Tool

-In this documentation, we use Capi's CLI via the alias `capi`, instead of via its full path.
+In this documentation, we use Capi's CLI via the alias "capi", instead of via its full path:

 ```sh
 ./node_modules/.bin/capi